Suspension and Expulsion Procedures for Special Education Students

 Generally, school officials may suspend a student who qualifies for special education using the same procedures as with general education students.
 Special education students are not exempt from the disciplinary standards that apply to all students.

 A suspension of 10 or fewer consecutive or cumulative school days does not trigger the need for a manifestation determination.
-34 Code of Federal Regulations § 300.530(e) (2006).
+34 CFR § 300.530(e).
 A suspension of more than 10 consecutive school days, or a series of shorter suspensions that totals more than 10 cumulative school days and which constitutes a pattern, triggers the need for a manifestation determination.
-Id.

 Foster or Homeless Youth

-If the violation committed by the student includes possession of drugs or a weapon, or infliction of serious bodily injury as defined by law, the school district may unilaterally move the student to a 45-school-day interim placement regardless of the result of the manifestation determination.
-34 Code of Federal Regulations § 300.530(g) (2006).
+If the violation committed by the student includes possession of drugs or a weapon, or infliction of serious bodily injury, the school district may, following an IEP meeting, unilaterally move the student to a 45-school-day interim placement regardless of the result of the manifestation determination.
+34 CFR § 300.530(g).